Pasta Primavera with Roasted Vegetables

 This pasta primavera with roasted veggies is just that!
 It’s made with a mix of simple veggies that are roasted with Italian seasoning.
 Then tossed in herb and tomato butter sauce.

-What is Primavera Sauce Made Of?
+What is Roasted Veggie Pasta Made Of?

 Primavera sauce is so light and flavorful made with fresh vegetables and delicious tomato herb butter.